ahmadbelb/Blog/_publications/poster/canals.md

 ---
-title: "Derainage canals in Southeast Asian peatlands increase carbon emissions"
-collection: publications
+title: "TEST: publications
-permalink: /publication/canals
+permalink: /publication/poster
 excerpt: 'This paper presents a novel convolutional neural network to detect canals and study the effect of canals on land subsidence.'
 date: 2021-03-23
 venue: 'AGU Advances'